trevor-coleman/octicons-black-and-white-png/README.md

 ### RSVG-CONVERT OPTIONS:

-    NOTE: If using rsvg-convert options, you must specify an output directory
+:warning: **If using rsvg-convert options, you must specify an output directory**

 | Argument                        |                          Type                          | Description                                                                                                           |
 | :------------------------------ | :----------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------- |